 The field-effect transistor (FET) is an electronic device in which an electric field is used to regulate the flow of current.
 To implement this a potential difference is applied across the gate and source terminals of the device, which alters the conductivity between the drain and source terminals causing a controlled current to flow across these terminals.

-FETs are called unipolar transistors because that are designed to operate as single-carrier-type devices.
+FETs are called unipolar transistors because these are designed to operate as single-carrier-type devices.
 You will find different types of field effect transistors available.